ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ### `LdrpDrainWorkQueue`

-**Status:** Fully reverse engineered! ✔️

 `LdrpDrainWorkQueue` is the high-level mapping and snapping function.
 It's frequently called all throughout the loader, so I made reversing it my priority.
 See the [LdrpDrainWorkQueue and LdrpProcessWork](#ldrpdrainworkqueue-and-ldrpprocesswork) and [`LdrpLoadCompleteEvent` and `LdrpWorkCompleteEvent`](#ldrploadcompleteevent-and-ldrpworkcompleteevent) sections for more information on this function.
-For context on how the `LdrpDrainWorkQueue` function fits in with the rest of the loader, see the [`LDR_DDAG_NODE.State` Analysis](#ldr_ddag_nodestate-analysis) section.
+For context on how the `LdrpDrainWorkQueue` function fits in with the rest of the loader, see the [Windows Loader Module State Transitions Overview](#windows-loader-module-state-transitions-overview) section.

 ```c